 The proper role of state and local governments in encouraging the advancement of 5G is hotly debated, particularly in relation to rural connectivity.
 The case for 5G in urban settings typically rests on two critical factors:

 But the logistics of providing 5G in densely populated urban settings are far different from those for rural, sparsely populated and mountainous areas.

-5G could be an effective alternative or complementary technology to direct last-mile fiber connectivity in rural areas.
-While substantial investments in fiber could deliver comprehensive rural 5G connectivity in the United States, such a massive volume of fiber network will take significant time (almost a decade or two) and resources to complete.
-Instead, government could consider deploying long-haul fiber routes to specific points in rural areas, where 5G towers would complete the link to individual homes and businesses.
+5G could be an effective alternative or complementary technology to direct last-mile fibre connectivity in rural areas.
+While substantial investments in fibre could deliver comprehensive rural 5G connectivity in the United Kingdom, such a massive volume of fibre network will take significant time (almost a decade or two) and resources to complete.
+Instead, government could consider deploying long-haul fibre routes to specific points in rural areas, where 5G towers would complete the link to individual homes and businesses.

 5G can connect us as individuals, both personally and professionally, like never before.
-Such hyperconnectivity offers many potential advantages—from a health perspective, as virtualization increases and health care moves closer to the person, and for business and industry, as new systems aid employees in gathering, analyzing, and using data and allowing multiple users to enjoy deeply immersive training simultaneously.
+Such hyperconnectivity offers many potential advantages—from a health perspective, as virtualization increases and health care moves closer to the person and for business and industry, as new systems aid employees in gathering, analysing and using data and allowing multiple users to enjoy deeply immersive training simultaneously.